The Real Cause Of Depression Is About Way More Than Just Serotonin

 This is good news, since a genetic chemical imbalance sounds like a destiny you have to resign yourself to, but many environmental factors are often completely under our control.
 You have the power to address these causes of depression at the root and walk away from depression, no matter how long you've been depressed or how strong your family history of depression may seem.
 Here's a quick rundown of some of the other common causes of depression, beyond serotonin, and what you can do about them:

-Inflammation and depression are intricately linked.
+Inflammation and depression are intricately linked1.
 The cytokine or inflammatory theory of depression is an emerging and evidence-based way of explaining many cases of depression.
 When some people are inflamed, they feel depressed.
 For these folks, taking antidepressants to address a chemical imbalance is barking up the wrong tree.
-They need to address the inflammation at the root by cultivating a diverse ecosystem of beneficial gut flora, eliminating inflammatory foods, and supporting their immune system with rest and nutrition so that they can quell the inflammation and, in turn, heal their depression.
+They need to address the inflammation at the root by cultivating a diverse ecosystem of beneficial gut flora2, eliminating inflammatory foods, and supporting their immune system with rest and nutrition so that they can quell the inflammation and, in turn, heal their depression.

 2. Thyroid dysfunction